toufiqism/MyIMBD-/README.md

 - **Placeholder Images**: Shows a movie icon placeholder when poster images are unavailable or fail to load
 - **Loading States**: Displays a loading indicator while images are being fetched
 - **Improved Layout**: Changed from vertical to horizontal card layout for better visual appeal
-- **Enhanced Information Display**: Shows title, year, genre, director, and plot in a compact format
 - **Better Typography**: Improved text hierarchy with proper font sizes and colors
 - **Responsive Design**: Optimized for different screen sizes with proper spacing and text wrapping
-- **Performance Optimized**: Clean, efficient code without complex animations for better performance
+- **Performance Optimized**: Clean, efficient code with optimized animations for better performance

 ## Future Enhancements